 Other University staff:

 You should have a good honours degree in a life sciences subject, although we will consider applicants with alternative qualifications and professional experience within the health service or other relevant background.
-You should either take module 1 (An Introduction to Human Genetics and Genomics), module 2 (Omics Techniques and their Application to Genomic Medicine) and module 3 (Genomics of Common and Rare Inherited Diseases) first, or be able to show you have equivalent knowledge and understanding to enable you to benefit from this module.
+You should either take Fundamentals in Human Genetics and Genomics , Omics Techniques and their Application to Genomic Medicine and Genomics of Common and Rare Inherited Diseases first, or be able to show you have equivalent knowledge and understanding to enable you to benefit from this module.

 Please contact the Programme Administrator for further information at firstname.lastname@example.org